Bioconductor/BBS/README.md

 The build system will now run `postrun.sh` which initializes environment variables as described above and then runs the following 3 python scripts:

-##### BBS-make-OUTGOING.py

-This script performs STAGE6:

-* STAGE6: [Linux only] Copy build products to OUTGOING folder for later transfer to the website by *biocpush*.

 ##### BBS-make-STATUS_DB.py

-This script performs STAGE7a (don't think there is a 7b):
+This script performs stage6a:

-* STAGE7a: [Linux only] Create `STATUS_DB.txt` file which records the status of STAGES 2-4 on all platforms.
+* stage6a: [Linux only] Create `STATUS_DB.txt` file which records the status of STAGES 2-5 on all platforms.

     biocbuild@malbec1:~/public_html/BBS/3.6/bioc$ head STATUS_DB.txt
     a4#malbec1#install: NotNeeded